24 Rules of Thumb for a Better Life

 What would your wise self do?
 Think twice before doing or believing something because it’s the norm, whether marrying, hating or loving President Trump, whatever.
 Take a deep breath and think: What would your wise self do?

 Eat mainly fruits and veggies and small amounts of the rest.
 I believe that advice, compliments of Michael Pollan, distills the mountains of diet advice into one wise sentence.
 I’d add: And forgive your screw-ups.
-An occasional one is far from life-and-death.
+An occasional one isn't fatal.